cirquit/presto/REPRODUCIBILITY.md

 - `synthetic`

 As some of these take weeks to run, it's advisable to run them in parallel on multiple machines with shared storage.
-Or copy the results from the individual `LOG_PATH` to the machine that will do the final analysis and plots.
+Then copy the results from the `LOG_PATH` to the machine that will do the final analysis and plots.

 ```bash
 cd presto/bin